Rathod-Dipali/Demo/README.md

 This is my first repo.
 <br>
-Hiiii My name is Rathod Dipali.
+Hiiii My name is Dipali.